dikshashrivastva/DNA-Sequence-Matcher/README.md

 A **web-based DNA sequence matcher** that uses the **Knuth–Morris–Pratt (KMP)** algorithm to efficiently find patterns within DNA strings.
 Built with **HTML**, **CSS**, and **JavaScript**, this tool offers fast, accurate matching via a simple and intuitive interface—ideal for educational use or entry-level bioinformatics analysis.

 ---

-##  Demo

-*(Optional: Include a screenshot or GIF illustrating the user interface and matching results here.)*

----